-Innovations allowing humans to experience nature in new ways include still photography, videos, televised broadcasts and closed-circuit television, graphics, memes, virtual reality, digital games, livestreaming, and nature-focused apps (Kahn et al., 2009; Ratz & Conk, 2010; Silk et al., 2021; Snell et al., 2019).
+Innovations allowing humans to experience nature in new ways include still photography, videos, televised broadcasts, and closedcircuit television, graphics, memes, virtual reality, digital games, livestreaming, and nature-focused apps (Kahn, Severson, & Ruckert, 2009; Ratz & Conk, 2010; Silk, Correia, Veríssimo, Verma, & Crowley, 2021; Snell et al., 2019).
 These technologies can simulate nature and have the potential to explain, mediate, or augment it (Kahn et al., 2009).
-Encountering the natural world in these ways may increase access to the benefits of nature by allowing people to experience it from a variety of settings, circumstances, perspectives, and times (Snell et al., 2019; Zabini et al., 2020) and may also be beneficial for those living in urban settings with limited access to natural settings, for people with physical or health limitations, or in times of quarantine such as the recent COVID-19 pandemic (Lee et al., 2022; van Houwelingen-Snippe, van Rompay, & Ben Allouch, 2020).
+Encountering the natural world in these ways may increase access to the benefits of nature by allowing people to experience it from a variety of settings, circumstances, perspectives, and times (Snell et al., 2019; Zabini et al., 2020) and may also be beneficial for those living in urban settings with limited access to natural settings, for people with physical or health limitations, or in times of quarantine such as the recent COVID-19 pandemic (Lee, Filep, Vada, & King, 2022; van Houwelingen-Snippe, van Rompay, & Ben Allouch, 2020).

 Like physical experiences with nature, virtual or online exposure to the natural world can also be beneficial.
-For example, people have reported happy memories, reduced stress, and feelings of optimism, hope, restoration, or joy when indirectly experiencing nature through media such as slideshows, virtual reality, or online digital images and video (Darcy et al., 2022; Lee et al., 2022; Valtchanov & Ellard, 2010).
+For example, people have reported happy memories, reduced stress, and feelings of optimism, hope, restoration, or joy when indirectly experiencing nature through media such as slideshows, virtual reality, or online digital images and video (Darcy, Taylor, Mackay, Ellis, & Gidlow, 2022; Lee et al., 2022; Valtchanov & Ellard, 2010).
 However, not all responses to online or digital exposure to nature have been positive.
 Kahn et al. (2009) found that although participants who looked at high-quality images of nature on a large plasma display reported feeling connected to nature and other humans, they experienced no more heart rate recovery from mild stress than those who looked at a blank wall.
-Other research participants have reported ambivalent feelings with exposure to digital nature such as sadness or frustration about being unable to visit locations in person or participate in sensory experiences nature provides (Darcy et al., 2022; Kjellgren & Buhrkall, 2010).
+Other research participants have reported ambivalent feelings with exposure to digital nature such as sadness or frustration about being unable to visit locations in person or participate in the sensory experiences direct access to nature provides (Darcy et al., 2022; Kjellgren & Buhrkall, 2010).

-Features of Online Platforms that Affect the Experience of Viewing Nature Online
+Features of Online Platforms That Affect the Experience of Viewing Nature Online